 5. Dine out and experience the world’s best Gastronomy

 You may be surprised to know that Cape Town is home to some of the country’s best restaurants.
 Whether you’re looking for a simple lunch or the ultimate dine-out spot, the city is embraced with everything.
 You can head over to the vibrant Bree Street for a stroll or enjoy an enchanting meal at one of the many wine estates or a quick visit to The Tasting Room which has consistently been ranked as one of the finest restaurants in the world, it’s worth visiting!

-With so many alluring activities in Cape Town, it’s impossible to cover the entire city at once – call us, Holxo and we’ll customise your holiday for you or write to us at email@example.com!
+With so many alluring things to do in Cape Town, it’s impossible to cover the entire city at once – call us, Holxo and we’ll customise Cape Town tours for you or write to us at email@example.com!

 How to get to/from South Africa?

-All domestic and international flights have access to Cape Town and land at the international airport, a 20 minute drive from the city.
+All domestic and international flights to Cape Town land at the Cap Town international airport, a 20 minute drive from the city.